Please use our A-Z INDEX to navigate this site

 There are a number of organizations that exist to promote world peace and societal projects for the good of mankind.
 These include the United Nations, the World Bank, the International Monetary Fund (IMF) and many smaller concerns that grant aid suitable projects.
 In addition there are incentives by most countries to promote clean energy and blue growth.

-Each nation making such efforts may not know or rely on their own efforts such that a coordinated global attack on ocean pollution is the result - and that is what we hope world leaders will agree is needed for such an assault on the plastic that threatens to convert our oceans into a toxic poly-slurry.
+Each nation making such efforts may not know or rely on their own efforts such that a coordinated global attack on ocean pollution is the result - and that is what we hope world leaders will agree is needed for such an assault on the plastic that threatens to convert our oceans into a toxic poly-slurry where fish are poisonous to humans.

 CLIMATE ACTIVIST - Greta Thunberg is a 15 year old schoolgirl who knows more about climate change than the United Nations.
 That is not quite true, but she knows that we have to act now and stop talking about acting.
 Hence, she knows more in practical terms.
 Because Greta has no investments in fossil fuels she can see clearly.
 Once finance and investments comes into play - as with most politicians - they develop climate myopia (Climopia).
 This is a disease that lodges in the brain and makes the eyes see what the bankers and industrialists want them to see.
 Climopia prevents politicians from acting to save future generations, where all they can think about is their wallets and the bank accounts of existing stakeholders, ignoring the future of their children.
 Miss Thunberg wants the media to tell it straight and tell if more often so as to help politicians with Climopia think and see clearly.
 Two politicians with serious advanced Climopia are Donald Trump and Vladimir Putin.
 The diagnosis for this pair of dinosaurs is Criminal Climopia.
 Apparently, the richer you are the more myopic you outlook.
 A proximity to oil wells and burgers also has an effect - both of course major contributors to global warming.